williamcaseylucas/digital-hippo/README.md

 - /collections/Users.ts defines message to send to "users" when they are created
   - directs users to localhost:3000/verify-email?token=${token}
   - if email link is clicked, token is generated
+- can use email templates they have configured from demo.react.email

 ## types